wbuz24/gem5/README.md

 This is a fork of the official repository for the gem5 simulator.
 It contains the full source code for the simulator and all tests and regressions.

-This is the new version of gem5 (as of Oct 2024) incorporating the Secure Memory code written by Sam Thomas.
+This is the a fork of gem5 version 24.0.0.1, incorporating the Secure Memory code written by Sam Thomas and extended by Will Buziak.

 The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor